 There are several options available to speed up processing.
 You can apply over the phone or on our website, or you can fax a completed application to us at 800-790-0299.
-We must also be able to verify training/licensing if no documents are supplied.
-If everything is in order, the insurance is effective the following day and your proof of insurance will be available by logging in to ascpskincare.com.
-If applying by mail, Three-Day Priority Mail Service ($15) ensures that the application will be processed and mailed within three business days.
+We must be able to verify training/licensing if no documents are supplied.
+If everything is in order, the insurance is effective the very next day.
+If you need proof of insurance sooner, please contact us at 800-789-0411 to make arrangements..

 When will my insurance go into effect?

-Assuming all the required information is in order, your membership and insurance go into effect the day after receipt of your application, whether it is received by mail, fax, online, or over the phone, and it will be in effect for one full year from that date.
+Whether you apply by mail, fax, phone, or online, your membership and insurance will go into effect the day after we receive your completed application and verify your training.
+It will be in effect for one full year from that date.

 What exactly does my liability insurance cover?